sgillespie/lambda-calculator/doc/lambda-calculus.md

-# Untyped Lambda Calculus: Implementation Details
+# Implementation Details: Untyped Lambda Calculus

 The primary goal of Lambda Calculator is to be as close to pure Lambda Calculus as possible, while providing enough extensions to be useful.
 In this document, we will